jvierstra/jvierstra.github.io/_resources/dgf.md

 If you use this resource in your research, please cite:

 Vierstra J *et al.* (2020).
 [Global reference mapping and dynamics of human transcription factor footprints.](https://www.biorxiv.org/content/10.1101/2020.01.31.927798v1) *bioRxiv*.

+## Acknowledgements

+This work was funded through the NHGRI ENCODE Project (NIH grants U54HG007010 and 5UM1HG009444)

 ## Appendix: File format descriptions